 Forms of alternative medicine like massage therapy and aromatherapy help to ease the side effects of chemotherapy.
 Massage therapy also helps with asthma, gastrointestinal problems, and even premenstrual syndrome.
 Massage eases depression, and kids with diabetes are shown to have more normal blood sugar levels following a massage.

 As the medical community continues to embrace massage therapy as a viable form of treatment for many conditions, the profession will continue to add jobs.
 That's why the Bureau of Labor Statistics says that this profession will grow faster than average through 2014.
 Many states require formal massage therapy training and a national certification through the National Certification Board for Therapeutic Massage and Bodywork.
 Your studies will include anatomy, physiology, the study of organs and tissues, kinesiology, business, ethics, and of course, massage therapy techniques.
 The BLS says the median hourly earnings of massage therapists, including gratuities, were $15.36 in 2004.
 But many in the profession are self-employed, meaning that the sky's the limit.

 Massage Therapy Training in Florida

 Two of the top ten resort spas in America, according to Travelers Advantage, are in Florida.
-With 1,100 miles of beaches, 900 golf courses (more than any other destination in the world), and a mild year-round climate, it's no mystery that Florida is one of the best places in the world to enjoy a spa vacation.
+With 1,100 miles of beaches, 900 golf courses (more than any other destination in the world), and a mild year-round climate, Florida is one place in the world to enjoy a spa vacation.
 So when you're planning a career in massage therapy, it makes sense to get started in Florida.